Championing for Seafarers and helping them get vaccinated

 Seafarers, who should be called "invisible essential workers", need our help more than ever.
 Maritime transport depends on the 2 million seafarers who operate the world’s merchant ships, which carry about 90% of global trade by volume, including most of the world’s food, energy, and medical supplies.

 Due to COVID-related travel restrictions, hundreds of thousands of seafarers have been stuck at sea.
-Unable to disembark, the maximum sea time stipulated in international conventions, is being ignored, with some seafarers working unrelieved for 15 months.
+Often still unable to disembark, the maximum sea time stipulated in international conventions, is being ignored, with some seafarers working unrelieved for up to 18 months.

 Because of the lack of crew rotation, many seafarers are exhausted and worried about their loved ones who they can’t contact while at sea.
 When in port, customs agents don’t allow seafarers to leave their ships, which for many have become "floating prisons."
 You may listen to this report from the well-regarded Marketplace radio program about the situation that seafarers face during this pandemic.

 Other seafarers are literally stranded in NYC with no permanent home to go to and no assignment because of the disruptions.
 The costs of hotels are a financial hardship to many seafarers who are forced to wait ashore for their next shipping job.

 Seafarers International House addresses the needs of both sets of seafarers, the ones stuck at sea and the ones stranded.
 Our port chaplains are able to visit ships in ports along the Eastern Seaboard and bring them magazines, books, and internet connectivity that breaks the painful separation from their families.
 Port chaplains also bring necessary provisions that the seafarers ask them to pick up.